 Command prompt closes immediately after opening batch file

-You can prevent Command Prompt from closing immediately after opening a batch file in the following three ways:
+You can prevent or stop Command Prompt from closing immediately after opening or executing a batch file in the following three ways:

 - By using the Pause command.